Week 8: August 9 - 13

 This course is offered in multiple weeks:

 Course Description: Here's a chance to build up your wilderness survival skills!
-Learn how to (safely) build and cook over a campfire, put up a tent or build a shelter, recognize local trees, plants, and animals, and explore the amazing trails and rivers in the state parks in our area.
+Learn how to (safely) build and cook over a campfire, put up a tent or build a shelter, recognize local trees, plants, and animals.
 We’ll develop an understanding of intense survival situations and how to get out of them.
 And put our abilities to the test.
 For the hardy, the adventurous, the nature lover, and the fun-seeker.
 Prepare to get wet!

 Instructor: Marshall Wilfong was born and raised in Durham.
 An Eagle Scout from Troop 400, he’s been volunteering and working as a summer camp counselor since the age of 12.
 When he was 15 he got his first job as a merit badge counselor at Camp Raven Knob instructing First Aid, Search and Rescue, Safety, Camping, and Wilderness Survival.
 His time in the Scouts gave him a massive amount of respect for the outdoors as well as for the youth he instructs.
 Marshall has also been an after-school counselor at the Orange County Sportsplex and Aldersgate UMC.